 I am a ‘business friend’ to the artists I work with.
 Because of the intensity of the relationship, our collaboration is rooted in personal trust and understanding.
 This is why I only work with a selection of authors that I admire.

-Long-term commitment.
+Long-term vision & commitment.

 Interdisciplinary & International.

 I have found that most people in the arts stop thinking at the border of either their country or their discipline.
-But there is a whole world out there!
+But there is a whole world out there.

 Photo by Ronin de Goede © 2019